sepp2k/TeSSLa-mirror/tessla-compiler/doc/Usage.md

 ## Rust

-The TeSSLa Scala compiler can be run in the following way:
+The TeSSLa Rust compiler can be run in the following way:

 ```
 java -jar tessla.jar compile-rust [options] <tessla-file>